Biogas Wall Calendar 2025 banner-ad

-Read on for our discussion of CSTR Digester Mixing Theory and our Landia GasMix Review.
+Read on for our discussion of CSTR Digester Mixing Theory and our Landia GasMix Review, plus congratulations to Landia UK on celebrating 30-years in business!

 Even those digesters which have mixing systems installed will often benefit from an upgraded mixer.
 And the cost of the installation plus pump energy costs are soon paid back by the additional output of biogas.